-Now that you have slashed defect rate cut down human intervention, and improved production rate, you think you have got it all figured out and can take that over-due holiday on the beach?
+You think you have got it all figured out and can take that over-due holiday on the beach?
 Right?

 Wrong.

 Sorry to be dramatic.
-But this is what the cyber bots are heard saying: “Thank you for creating a fertile territory for us to proliferate.
-We couldn’t be luckier”.
+But this is what the cyberbots are heard saying: “Thank you for creating a fertile territory for us to proliferate.
+We couldn’t be luckier.”

-Consider the possibility that a supplier’s system is infected with malware and enters this system.
-It could proliferate the OEM supply chain, other supplier systems, and respective corporate IT infrastructure in minutes.
+It could proliferate the OEM supply chain, other supplier systems, and respective corporate IT infrastructure services in minutes.
 The potential for damage is even more significant if, by some means, it mutates and destroys safety mechanisms in the plant and endangers human lives.
+Generative AI, while beneficial for creating digital twins and running predictive models, could also be weaponized by cybercriminals to generate highly sophisticated malware or falsify operational data, potentially causing catastrophic outcomes.

 According to the Deloitte and Manufacturers Alliance for Productivity and Innovation (MAPI) study, 48% of surveyed manufacturers fear that cyber attack is a real threat and the greatest danger they envisage for smart factories.
 And damage due to a cyber incident in manufacturing was estimated to be about $330K.

 The single biggest threat appears to come from here: Operational Tech (OT) and Information Tech (IT) systems do not talk to each other.
 OT refers to hardware and software used to change, monitor, or control physical devices or processes within a production facility.
+IT refers to systems such as ERP and CRM that support administrative, financial, operational functions within the manufacturing enterprise.

 - Solution Design: Restrict device and system access to authorized personnel only.
 Ensure cloud or network access follows rules-based access control.